 - Though it is a time-taking process, it gives you results when you follow it regularly.

-- Or you can also prepare a mixture of olive oil, water and vinegar, and apply in the nights.
+- Or you can also prepare a mixture of olive oil, water and vinegar (or lemon juice), and apply at night.

 - Extract the oil from vitamin E capsule.

 - Mix with any moisturizer you use regularly and apply on the stretch marks.

 - On regular usage, it gives effective results by fading off the marks.

 - Apply castor oil on the stretch marks and massage the area gently in circular motion for about five to ten minutes.